 Outside of Havana, the availability of ATMs is limited.

 Safety and security

-Petty crime, such as pickpocketing and bag snatching occurs, particularly on public transport, intercity buses and at major tourist areas including in Old Havana, El Centro, Vedado and the Malecon, as well as on the beaches of Playa del Este, Varadero and Santiago de Cuba.
+Petty crime, such as pickpocketing and bag snatching, occurs, particularly on public transport, intercity buses and at major tourist areas, including in Old Havana, El Centro, Vedado and the Malecon, as well as on the beaches of Playa del Este, Varadero and Santiago de Cuba.

 Car-related crime is increasing.
 A common ploy used by thieves is to slash car tyres and then assist in repairs, while an accomplice steals from the vehicle.
 Thieves who pose as hitchhikers are also common.

 Driving in Cuba can be dangerous, particularly at night, due to inadequate street signs and lighting, and poorly maintained roads and vehicles.
 Roads are often shared with pedestrians, farm animals, bicycles and unlit carts that usually don't give way to vehicles.
 If involved in an accident, you're likely to be detained, regardless of who is at fault.
 You may be prevented from leaving Cuba the case is resolved.

 Criminals posing as drivers operate at the airport and in Havana.
 Only use registered taxis.
 Avoid unlicensed private taxis.

 Don’t use mopeds or three-wheel ‘Coco-taxis’, as they are particularly dangerous.